The Vale and Downland Museum situated in the bustling market town of Wantage, has lots to offer for a fun, interactive family day out.

 Special events & pre-booked group/school visits can be arranged outside these hours.

-(Wantage visitor information, museum café and shop are all accessible during our normal opening hours).
+(Wantage visitor information, museum café, and gift shop are all accessible during our normal opening hours).

 Entry to the museum is free, but we welcome your donations.
 The Vale and Downland Museum is a registered charity which relies on donations to keep its doors open.